to young parents

-To train and counsel teen parents with parenting and life skills to equip them to function well within families and the broader community.
+We train and equip teen parents with parenting and life skills so that they can function well within their families and communities.

 Teen Mothers Programme